Understanding Performance Goals and Size Preferences

 The Performance Slider: Basic to Extreme

 The Performance slider controls how the optimizer balances your budget across components.
-It still respects your total budget, this isn't about spending more.
-It's about where the money goes.
+It still respects your total budget-this isn't about spending more.
+It's about where the money goes and how demanding your workload is treated.

-Basic: Budget spread across all components evenly.
-You'll get a functional build with no weak points, but nothing exceptional.
-It will try to save you money by giving you components that are "good enough" for your requirements.
-It's more conservative in allocating budget to CPU and GPU, so you might end up with a mid-range CPU and GPU even if your budget could technically afford better.
-The idea is to give you a solid build that meets your needs without overspending on core performance.
+Basic: Balanced build quality with budget spread evenly across all components.
+You'll get a well-rounded build with quality cases, cooling, and storage, paired with mid-range CPU/GPU that's sufficient for your chosen resolution and use case.
+The optimizer is conservative in allocating budget to core performance, so you might end up with a mid-range CPU and GPU even if your budget could technically afford better.
+The idea is to give you a solid build that doesn't sacrifice build quality for raw performance.
+Great for users who value overall build quality and future-proofing over maximum gaming FPS.

 Ultra: Heavy focus on CPU and GPU performance.
-Supporting components (case, cooling, storage) get minimum viable budgets.
-Your CPU and GPU will be strong, but your case might be basic and your cooler adequate rather than premium.
+Supporting components (case, cooling, storage) get minimum viable budgets-they'll work fine, but they won't be premium.
+Your CPU and GPU will be strong, but your case might be basic and your cooler adequate rather than high-end.
+For users who want maximum performance within budget.

 Extreme: Maximum core component priority.
-Nearly all budget goes to CPU, GPU, and motherboard.
-You'll get flagship-tier performance hardware, but expect budget-tier supporting components.
-This is for users who care about raw performance above everything else.
+The optimizer treats your workload as extremely demanding, so it allocates nearly all budget to CPU, GPU, and motherboard to meet those high performance requirements.
+You'll get flagship-tier hardware, but expect budget-tier cases, cooling (still adequate!), and storage.
+This is for users who care about raw FPS and rendering speed above everything else-competitive gamers, professional streamers, and content creators who need maximum performance.

 What Actually Changes?

-The optimizer still ensures everything works together and hits playable framerates for your chosen resolution.
+The optimizer still ensures everything works together and hits playable framerates for your chosen resolution and use case.
 You're just telling it whether you care more about core performance or overall build quality.

 Compact vs Standard Size